Sunday Sept 19th, 2021, 0900-1915

 The trail went up and down a lot through the afternoon, but most inclines were well graded.
 The hills seemed a bit more like mountains, with a few view points along the way.
 I stopped for lunch at Old Forge park where there was a water spigot and picnic tables.
 More importantly, there were no BBQs to torture my senses.
 Late in the afternoon, I stopped to dip in a stream where the minnows took nips at the dead skin on my feet.
-I let them go to work for a bit and soon had over 20.
-People pay money for this novelty pedicure in the cities, but out here the fish work for free.
+I let them go to work for a bit and soon had over 20 giving me a pedicure.
+People pay money for this novelty in the cities, but out here, the fish work for free.

 I came to the PenMar border and park right around 5 pm, just in time to catch a food truck and a band wrapping things up.
 I got 2 hotdogs, a pulled pork sandwich, and a Mt Dew for $11 and sat down to enjoy the view west to the valley and a far ridgeline.
-I had been planning to make my dinner in this park but this was even better.
-Stellar was going to order pizza but instead had a bunch of sandwiches.
-Oh, and in case the name PenMar doesn’t ring a bell, this is the Pennsylvania and Maryland border.
+I’d been planning to make my dinner in this park but this was even better.
+Oh, and in case the name PenMar doesn’t ring a bell, it’s the Pennsylvania and Maryland border.
 It’s also the Mason Dixon line…I was officially in the south.

 As a brief summary of my time in PA, the trail was pretty good to me.
 There were the rocks of course, but that was about it as far as challenges were concerned.
 The weather was decent (no hurricanes), I didn’t starve, the shelters were awesome, and the walking was rather flat and easy.
 Yet still, I was glad to be moving on.

-We had considered stealth camping in the park but it was way too busy on a nice Sunday evening.
+I considered stealth camping in the park but it was way too busy on a Sunday evening.
 Further south, the trail climbed steeply along a rocky hillside to a series of ledges…High Rock.
-Here there was a parking lot, filled with hot rod cars blasting music.
+Here there was a parking lot, filled with muscle cars blasting music.
 Men were drinking beer and and peeing in front of me as I came from the woods, completely uncaring or oblivious.
-The rocks were covered head to toe in the most vulgar graffiti I’ve ever seen…it felt like a gritty NYC sub station from the 80s.
+The rocks were covered head to toe in the most vulgar graffiti I’ve ever seen…it felt like a gritty NYC sub station from the 70s.